p3et/dmgm/README.md

 + *dictionary coding:* Interally, DMGM uses dictionary coding to store labels and property keys.
 Thus, the API allows the use of `String` or encoded `int` values for all methods related to labels and properties.
 For performance reasones encoded values should be used where possible to avoid dictionary lookups.

 ### Implementation and API
 `InMemoryGraphDb` is the reference implementation of `PropertyGraphDb`.
 However, the interface is designed to support arbitrary database technologies such as realtional and full-featured graph databases.
-Please feel free to contribute further implementaitons.
+Please feel free to contribute further implementations.

 ```java
 // CREATE DB